Do Garden Rooms Need Planning Permission?

 What should I check next?

-Stress-test incidental use, measure the siting and height carefully, then compare the broad answer with the local project page if the site is sensitive.
+Stress-test incidental use, measure the siting and height carefully, then compare the general answer with the local project page if the site is sensitive.

 Best for